Choosing a school? You’ve got options.

 You probably know that private schools are nonpublic schools that charge tuition.
-But did you know that, since 2018, the federal government allows parents to save for K-12 private school tuition using tax-preferred 529 savings accounts?
+But did you know that, since 2018, the federal government has allowed parents to save for K-12 private school tuition using tax-preferred 529 savings accounts?

 Whether your child wants to accelerate learning or needs a quieter environment, you may be interested in trying virtual school.
 Arizona students can choose from many free, full-time online charter schools, including the state’s single largest online program, Primavera Online School.
-Other options include Arizona Virtual Academy, Arizona Connections Academy, Primavera Online School, Sequoia Choice Arizona Distance Learning, or ASU Prep Digital.
+Other options include Arizona Virtual Academy, Arizona Connections Academy, Astravo Online Academy, Sequoia Choice Arizona Distance Learning, and ASU Prep Digital.
 High schoolers can also consider Khan World School, a creative partnership between ASU Prep Digital and Khan Academy.
 Students in high school can also consider Insight Academy of Arizona or Hope High School Online, both of which specialize in helping struggling students succeed.
 Students in grades K-8 can also consider Leman Virtual Academy or Great Hearts Online, both of which have classical learning focuses.

 In order for funding to transfer to one of these schools, families switching to an online school may need to initiate withdrawal from their previous school.
 You can learn more about the online school community in your state at AZ Parents for Education.

-Besides online charter schools, there are more than 100 districts in Arizona currently offering full-time online learning!
+Besides online charter schools, there are more than 100 districts in Arizona currently offering part-time or full-time online learning!
 These include the Mesa Distance Learning Program, Chandler Online Academy, Scottsdale Online Learning, Deer Valley’s Aspire Online Academy, Paradise Valley Online, and Casa Grande Union High School District Online Academy.
-The State Board of Education makes a list of district online programs and the grades they serve available to families.
+The State Board of Education makes a complete list of district online programs and the grades they serve available to families.

 To read more about online learning in Arizona, check out the Digital Learning Collaborative’s state profile.